Upsilon Boötis

 This is an evolved K-type giant star with a stellar classification of K5.5 III.
 Astroseismology was used to obtain a mass estimate of 1.11 times the mass of the Sun, while interferometric measurements give a size of about 38 times the Sun's radius.
-It is radiating about 332 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,920 K.
+It is radiating about 332 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,920 K. The star is roughly 10 billion years old and is spinning with a projected rotational velocity of 5.1 km/s.